A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Introduction

 \section{Introduction}

-Recently, Large Language Models (LLMs)~\cite{gpt-4.1,Claude-3.5-sonnet,Claude-3.7-sonnet} have achieved remarkable success in numerous fields of natural language processing, such as machine translation~\cite{hutchins1995machine,poibeau2017machine}, text summarization~\cite{stahlberg2020neural} and sentence analysis~\cite{verspoor2000english}.
-However, as the amount of training data and parameters increases consistently, optimizing a single LLM brings unbearable computational overhead with marginal performance gains.
-Meanwhile, with the development of LLM training techniques, a growing number of heterogeneous LLMs, particularly open‑source LLMs trained on disparate data, have emerged.
-Due to the structural diversity and training data bias, these LLMs possess diverse specialized skills and are expert in distinct areas.
-This diversity in capabilities gives rise to complementarity, while the growing number of LLMs offers the potential for sustained expansion of such complementary strengths.
-Therefore, a pivotal and valuable question naturally arises: how can we sustainably harness and scale up the vast and diverse ensemble of LLMs to continually push the performance frontier or the intelligence upper bound?
+Recently, Large Language Models (LLMs)~\cite{gpt-4.1,Claude-3.5-sonnet,Claude-3.7-sonnet} have achieved remarkable success across diverse NLP tasks.
+With the development of LLM training techniques, a growing number of heterogeneous LLMs, particularly open‑source LLMs trained on disparate data, have emerged.
+Due to structural diversity and bias in the training data, these LLMs possess diverse specialized skills and are expert in distinct areas.
+Therefore, a pivotal and valuable question naturally arises: how can we sustainably harness and scale up the vast and diverse collaboration of LLMs to continually push the performance frontier and advance collective intelligence?